For a Kinder, Gentler Society

 As New York Magazine said in 2006, "Bernard-Henri Lévy took the first major step toward becoming [a celebrity known by his initials] BHL when he published the book Barbarism With a Human Face (1977), attacking his fellow intellectuals’ fascination with Marxism.
 It established the patterns of his life and notoriety: anti-totalitarian, internationalist, atheist, and what he calls “anti-anti-American.”'

-His 31st book, Left in Dark Times: A Stand Against the New Barbarism, was released by Random House in September 2008.
+His 31st book, Left in Dark Times: A Stand Against the New Barbarism, was released in 2008.

 About the Book